 Some people like bacon and eggs for breakfast.
-Some people do juices and smoothies, which we wrote about recently and you should check out!
+Some people do juices and smoothies.
 Since breakfast is my first opportunity to put sugar in my mouth, I tend to be more of a pancakes, scone, pastry kind of girl, which means that jams, marmalades, and preserves are sweets I have very strong opinions about!
 My thinking is, if you’re going to have a strong opinion about something, don’t have one about the dreadful state of politics, have one about fruit spreads… or burritos, or something important!

 Ayako & Family specializes in heirloom plum varietal jams, plus they do seasonal jams like rhubarb, apricot, and quince.
 They own their own 25-acre organic farm in Washington and all of their fruit is hand-picked for their scratch-made Japanese style jams.
 If you can get your hands on the Water Balloon Plum Jam, do it!
 It tastes just like it looks, vibrant, fresh and sweet.
 This baby totally cries out to be slathered on biscuits and toast!

 Anyone who adds booze to jam is going to get my HELLZZZ YEAH! seal of approval!
 Potlicker Kitchen in Vermont does just that with their line-up of beer and wine jellies!
 Apricot Ale Jelly?
 Do it!
 Rosemary Garlic Chablis?
 Yep!
 You put that one on chicken, potatoes, or glaze some carrots with it and all of your guests die and think they’ve gone to heaven!
 They also have flavors you won’t see anywhere else.
 Carrot Cake Preserves anyone?
 How ‘bout Cara Cara Smoked Maple Chipotle?!